hjy895/AsciiTE/TEXTUAL_ENTAILMENT_FORMAT.md

 ## Strategy Encoding

-Following ELCo's approach, compositional strategies are encoded as integers:
+Compositional strategies are encoded as integers for model training and evaluation:

 | Strategy | Code | Description | Example |
 |----------|------|-------------|---------|